 The deployment of the Internet of Things in oil and gas: the challenges

-Going back to the Industrial Internet of Things, a key theme at the IIoT and Digital Solutions in Oil & Gas event.
+Going back to the Industrial Internet of Things.
 What are the current challenges and hurdles that affect the spread and deployment of the Internet of Things in an oil and gas organization?

 Sergio Zazzera (ENI): As mentioned before, IoT solutions are key technologies enabling completely new business models by interconnecting things and people and gathering huge quantities of data.
 Of course new menaces are rising and spreading: security has to be not only physical, since you have to protect the ‘soft’ side of plants, yards, equipment, etch from cyberattack threats.